kstaver/Team-Profile-Generator/README.md

 Feel free to contact me about contributing to this repository.

 ## Testing
 Tests are done with Jest.js.
-Each test was performed in the video mentioned in usage.
+Each test was performed in the video mentioned above in usage.

 ## Questions
-If you have any questions pertaining to my Team Profile Generator App, feel free to contact me.
+If you have any questions pertaining to my Team Profile Generator app, feel free to contact me.

 ## Contact Info
 - Github: [kstaver](https://github.com/kstaver)